gks2022004/leafsync/README.md

 - After the first successful connect, the fingerprint is pinned and reused.
 - Allow UDP on your chosen port in Windows Firewall.
  - Mirror deletes is safe by design: instead of hard‑deleting, it moves local‑only files into a timestamped folder under .leafsync_trash so you can undo.
+ - Internal paths are ignored automatically: .leafsync_tmp/, .leafsync_trash/, .git/, and any *.part staging files.

 ## How it works
 1) Summary + diff